 - This is an overview of registered players and their rankings (see below for how those are calculated.
 GMT shows in what time zone players are located (game play is probably smoother if all players are in nearby time-zones).

 - This table shows games where you are currently active.
-Hovering over a row will show you the standings while clicking the row will display a brief log.
+Hovering over a row will show you the standings while clicking the row will display a brief log and an interactive map where you can see what your opponents are up to.

-- Click either Facebook (lightly tested), Microsoft (various types of login under this umbrella) or Google (more tested) to sign in (we are just keeping track of a unique identifier for you, you are welcome to suggest other means of registering like Apple sign-in).
+- Click either Facebook (lightly tested), Microsoft (various types of login under this umbrella), Google (more tested) or the mail icon to sign in (we are just keeping track of a unique identifier for you, you are welcome to suggest other means of registering like Apple sign-in).
 The system is not very robust yet when it comes to switching between the different vendors, but who would ever attempt that?

 Click where it says Me to change between yourself, other human players or AI players ("Random player" is not implemented yet).
 Click repeatedly to cycle through options (this will look slightly different on devices like the iPhone).
 When selecting Invite player, you will have to click one of the player names in the table below to invite him or her.